graysky2/streamzap/README.md

 ```

 * streamzap.local should be installed to /etc/rc_keymaps
-* keyboard.xml to ~/.xbmc/userdata/keymaps and is only for user with xbmc
+* keyboard.xml to ~/.xbmc/userdata/keymaps and is only for use with xbmc